akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_4.md

 :   @@snip [Device.java](/akka-docs/src/test/java/jdocs/typed/tutorial_4/Device.java) { #device-with-passivate }

 We add two more test cases now.
 In the first, we test that we get back the list of proper IDs once we have added a few devices.
 The second test case makes sure that the device ID is properly removed after the device actor has been stopped.
-The `TestProbe` has a `expectTerminated` method that we can easily use to assert that the device actor has been terminated.
+The @apidoc[typed.*.TestProbe] has a `expectTerminated` method that we can easily use to assert that the device actor has been terminated.

 Scala
 :   @@snip [DeviceGroupSpec.scala](/akka-docs/src/test/scala/typed/tutorial_4/DeviceGroupSpec.scala) { #device-group-list-terminate-test }